akhilesh2101/R_Analysis/README.md

 # R_Analysis

+Leveraging R this time around for a masters project to identify opportunities of growth for a grocey chain.
 #### Problem Statement:

 Rather than targeting all households or Demographics for all campaigns and promotions, can we identify specific demographics that would make our campaigns cost efficient and produce high returns?